Gabrielle Union Posts Adorable New Photo Of Her Daughter, Kaavia James

 “Nobody wants the world, which is what it feels like – the world – to think you’re defective, or less than a perfect woman or less than capable.
 There’s just so much shame and mystery and guilt that surrounds fertility issues,” she said.

 Union eventually learned that she suffers from a type of endometriosis called adenomyosis.
 As This Is Insider notes, Union opened up about her diagnosis during her appearance at the BlogHer conference.
-According to WebMD, adenomyosis affects the lining of the uterus, cause it to seep through the organ’s walls.
-Some of the symptoms of the condition include menstrual cramps, pressure in the lower abdomen and heavy menstruation.
+According to WebMD, adenomyosis affects the lining of the uterus, causing it to seep through the organ’s walls.
+Some of the symptoms of the condition include menstrual cramps, pressure in the lower abdomen, and heavy menstruation.
 They also note that it can lead to infertility.

 “Everyone said, ‘You’re a career woman, you’ve prioritized your career, you waited too long and now you’re just too old to have a kid — and that’s on you for wanting a career,'” she said.
 “The reality is I actually have adenomyosis.”

-In an interview with Oprah about the surrogacy, Union told Oprah that despite her multiple miscarriages, she never wanted to give up on becoming pregnant.
+In an interview with Oprah about the surrogacy, Union told the host that despite her multiple miscarriages, she never wanted to give up on becoming pregnant.
 But she and her husband realized that they would need to take a different route.

 “We just decided as a family that the best and safest route, and most successful route was a gestational carrier,” Union said, as reported by People Magazine.
 “For us, it was our embryo…”

-Given how happy she and Kaavia James appear in her Instagram posts, it’s clear that the challenging journey towards motherhood was worth it.
+Given how happy she and Kaavia James appear in her Instagram posts, it’s clear that the challenging journey toward motherhood was worth it.